s81320/vis/README.md

 * TO DO: Body type has three possible values in Kaggle data: lean, stocky, normal ... and some exceptions: Messi, Ronaldo and XY constitute their own body type.
 This should be changed.
 There are about 3 other strange values that have to be assigned one of the original clases.

-* TO DO: Field positions evaluation / scoring in attributes LS, ST, RS, ... is in format x+y with y ranging from 2 to 3.
-The meaning is unclear.
-Proposal: use only x value, remove +y, parse into numerical value.
+* Field positions evaluation / scoring in attributes LS, ST, RS, ... is in format x+y with y ranging from 2 to 5. transformed to use only x value, removed +y, parsed into numerical value.

+TO DO ** TO DO ** TO DO ** TO DO

+Body type for Messi, Ronaldo and Neymar is ... their own name.
+There are abut three more of these ecxceptions.
+These players should not be removed, but they should be sorted into the correct body type.
+Question: What is the correct body type for Messi, Ronaldo and Neymar??
+What is the best algorithm for this problem??

-## selection of attributes
+## selection of attributes , removed attributes

 Not all attributes from the sofifa / kaggle data are included.
 Removed:
 * Club Logo